 Major Characters (Kazuto Kirigaya, Asuna Yuuki, Suguha Kirigaya, Shino Asada) | Aincrad | Alfheim Online | Gun Gale Online | Underworld (Integrity Knights) | Antagonists | Video Game Exclusives | Alternative Gun Gale Online | Others | Mobile Game Exclusives

-This page details the various characters and NPCs first appearing in the server known as Alfheim Online (ALO for short); this includes characters from Fairy Dance, Calibur and Mother's Rosario.
+This page details the various characters and NPCs first appearing in the server known as Alfheim Online (ALO for short); this includes characters from Fairy Dance, Calibur, Mother's Rosario, and Sister's Prayer.

 Note: Unmarked spoilers ahead.note If you're starting the anime, do not read this page!

 Shinichi Nagata / Recon (ALO)